Nevenall/Shift-X/System/01 Basics.md

 You can activate your powers whenever you take an action, but whenever you do, you risk additional complications based on your **limits**.
 These consequences can be resisted, but they are in addition to the ordinary consequences your action might incure.
 Being a hero can be very stressful.

-Limits are another tool for the players to set the tone of their game.
+Limits are a tool players can use to set the tone of their game.

 ## Stress & Trauma